PeppeMir/CRM_Service_API/README.md

 ## Configuration

 Since the application is based on Spring-Boot, all the configurations are specified in the files ```application.properties``` and ```logback.xml```.

+### logback.xml

+With ```logback.xml``` we just configure the logging strategy, together with the text format of each line.
+Information about time, running thread, level and logging class have been added in addition to the logged message itself.

+Furthermore, a rolling policy has been defined for the logging on file: a new log file is generated everytime that either the current file reaches the size of 10MB or the end of the day is passed.
+This means that we will have files named ```log.2018-07-02.1.log```, ```log.2018-07-02.2.log```, ```log.2018-07-03.1.log```, etc. Last but not least, a maximum number of file is maintained in the LOGS folder, in order to avoid an excessive space usage on the disk.

+### application.properties

+With ```application.properties``` we mainly specify configurations needed to Spring-boot.

+In particular:

+- ```server.port``` specifies the listening port of the application;
+- ```logging.level.root``` specifies the general logging level of the application;
+- ```security.oauth2.*``` specify the parameters for the OAuth2 authentication (see next section);
+- ```spring.datasource.*``` specify the data source used by the application.
+In the given file, a MySQL server is configured;
+- ```spring.jpa.*``` specify the JPA / Hibernate configuration, i.e. db schema operations (create-drop, update, ...), SQL dialect, etc.

 ## Endpoints